Sample Wedding Timeline

 Now’s the time to let it all out!
 Your wedding day was AMAZING and you’re ready to celebrate, as you should!

 Of course, every wedding is different with a unique timeline.
-But I hope this post gives you some insight on how to plan your timeline to avoid stress and unnecessary pressure on your wedding day.
+But I hope this sample wedding timeline gives you some insight on how to plan your own timeline to avoid stress and unnecessary pressure on your wedding day.
 So when you look back on your photographs, years down the road, you’ll re-live the most amazing day together!

 Lume Photography is a fine art elopement and wedding photographer based in Michigan, travelling worldwide.
 Behind the camera you’ll find me (Andrea)- a girl who loves animals, the wilderness, and love stories.
 I believe in magic, soulmates, and the hidden forces of energy that connect everything and everyone in the universe.
 My favorite places are the woods, the mountains, and the ocean.
 My passion is documenting the moments, emotions and connection between two souls in love, in wild places.
 I travel to Arizona, Colorado, California, Scotland, and beyond to photograph wild elopements and small destination weddings.